-If Time is specified as an integer, this function waits for Time milliseconds for the new process to call init\ack, or {error, timeout} is returned, and the process is killed.
+If Time is specified as an integer, this function waits for Time milliseconds for the new process to call init\ack, or Ret = {error, timeout} will be returned, and the process is killed.

 Argument SpawnOpts, if specified, is passed as the last argument to the spawn\opt/2,3,4,5 BIF.